alexj/gridminders/PHASES.md

   - [ ] On drop, assign the parent’s section tag to the child and update grouping in the UI.
   - [ ] If the drop target (parent) does not have a section tag, prompt the user to create or confirm a  short tag.
   - [ ] When a reminder is made a child, ensure it receives the parent’s section tag (remove any previous section tag from the child).

-- [ ] UI/UX improvements:
+## Phase 5: UI/UX improvements
 - [ ] Highlight drop targets and show a tooltip or prompt (e.g., "Make this a child of [parent title]?").
 - [ ] Allow editing of section tags for parent reminders.
-Modify the implementation to only show the editing interface on when the user taps a small edit icon on the row of the section title
+Modify the implementation to only show the editing interface on when the user taps the section tag capsule next to the parent title.
 - [ ] When a parent reminder's section tag is renamed automatically update all child reminders to use the new tag.
 - [ ] Warn or prevent if a section tag is not unique.
 - [ ] Remove the white border around each quadrant
 - [ ] Remove the Select Lists button from the UI and replace it with a Settings menu, following macOS conventions (accessible via the menu bar - GridMinders > Settings > Select Lists functionality)
 - [ ] Make the text size for section headers/parent Reminders two points larger and bold
 - [ ] Indent the circle icon of child items; right now the icons are all in the same spot, but the text of child items is indented -- the entire line should be indented, maintaining the same spacing between icon and reminder title
 - [ ] Add a small edit icon to the row of the section title to allow editing of the section tag.
 - [ ] Update documentation and README to explain the new grouping/tagging workflow.

-## Phase 5: Dock Icon Integration
+## Phase 6: Dock Icon Integration
 - Add a dock icon for the app
 - Implement logic to open or focus the app when the dock icon is clicked
 - Ensure compatibility with macOS conventions